hepplerj/Dissertation/ch2.dissertation.Heppler.md

 the Progress Committee, San Jose city leaders faced reluctant voters who continually refused to fund general obligation bonds.
-But with the city's rapidly expanding population and attendant needs to support the newcomers — mainly, infrastructure that included roads, utilities, and sewers — the city needed to find someone to convince voters to support the measures they believed necessary for San Jose's growth.
+But with the city's rapidly expanding population and attendant needs to support the newcomer---mainly, infrastructure that included roads, utilities, and sewers--- the city needed to find someone to convince voters to support the measures they believed necessary for San Jose's growth.

 The city council found that person in Anthony P. "Dutch" Hamann.
 Hamann